 Rodriguez and Boyd lead Tigers in 10-3 win over Angels

+DETROIT (AP) — Matthew Boyd watched his third pitch get sent into the left-field seats.

+The Los Angeles Angels didn’t get much accomplished against Detroit’s left-hander after the game-opening blast and failed to prevent a second-year player from having his best performance at the plate.

-DETROIT (AP) — Ronny Rodriguez drove in a career-high four runs and Matthew Boyd pitched six strong innings, helping the Detroit Tigers beat the Los Angeles Angels 10-3 Wednesday night.
+Boyd pitched six strong innings and Ronny Rodríguez drove in a career-high four runs, helping the Tigers beat the Angels 10-3 Wednesday night.

-Rodriguez hit a go-ahead, two-run triple in the first inning.
-The second-year player had an RBI single in the two-run third and a run-scoring double in the four-run fifth to put Detroit up 7-1 and to match his career high with three hits.
+Rodríguez hit a go-ahead, two-run triple in the first inning.
+He had an RBI single in the two-run third and a run-scoring double in the four-run fifth to put Detroit up 7-1 and match his career high with three hits.

 That was plenty of support for Boyd, who had his seventh straight quality start.